magento/knowledge-base/src/troubleshooting/general/command-di-compile-does-not-work-in-2.3.7-on-cloud.md

 **How to fix on Adobe Commerce on our cloud architecture:**

-Run the above commands or starting from Thursday, July 29 upgrade to the latest ECE tools version (ece-tools:2002.1.7) For steps, refer to Adobe Commerce on our cloud architecture: [DevDocs Update ece-tools version](https://devdocs.magento.com/cloud/project/ece-tools-update.html)
+Run the above commands or starting from Thursday, July 29 upgrade to the latest ECE tools version (ece-tools:2002.1.7) For steps, refer to Adobe Commerce on our cloud architecture: [Update ece-tools version](https://devdocs.magento.com/cloud/project/ece-tools-update.html)

 The complete fix will be released in Adobe Commerce (all deployment methods) 2.4.4.